-Fifteen extraordinary Gallaudet alumni have been chosen to be honored each month as Gallaudet University celebrates its sesquicentennial anniversary entitled, Celebrating 150 Years of Visionary Leadership, from September 2013 to November 2014.
+Fifteen extraordinary Gallaudet alumni were chosen to be honored each month as Gallaudet University celebrated its sesquicentennial anniversary entitled, Celebrating 150 Years of Visionary Leadership, from September 2013 to November 2014.

 Jack R. Gannon

 Gannon wrote several books about deaf history, Deaf Culture, and the Deaf President Now movement, including "Deaf Heritage: A Narrative History of Deaf America."